Young South Korean doctors resist back-to-work orders, risking prosecution

 “We’ve said that we won’t hold them responsible for leaving their worksites if they return by today,” Vice Health Minister Park Min-soo told a briefing.
 “Doctors are there to serve patients, and those patients are anxiously waiting for you.
 This isn’t the way to protest against the government.”

-Later Thursday, Park met some striking doctors at a Seoul building but the contents of their discussion weren't immediately made public.
-Park earlier said officials had invited 94 representatives of the strikers to the meeting, using a mass text message.
-It wasn't known how many doctors took part in the meeting.
+Later Thursday, Park met some striking doctors for more than three hours, but there were no reports of a breakthrough.
+Officials invited 94 representatives of the strikers to the meeting, but Park said less than 10 showed up and they were ordinary strikers, not leaders.
+Park said they asked him about the government's recruitment plan and he called for them to end their walkouts.

-Ryu Ok Hada, one of the striking doctors, told reporters that he wouldn't attend the meeting.
-He accused the government of treating the striking junior doctors “like criminals and inflicting humiliations on them.”
+Ryu Ok Hada, one of the striking doctors, told reporters that he wouldn’t attend the meeting.
+He accused the government of treating the striking junior doctors “like criminals and inflicting humiliation on them.”

-Starting March 4, the government will notify doctors who miss the deadline that it plans to suspend their licenses, and will give them opportunities to respond, senior Health Ministry official Kim Chung-hwan told the same briefing.
+Starting March 4, the government will notify doctors who miss the deadline that it plans to suspend their licenses and will give them opportunities to respond, senior Health Ministry official Kim Chung-hwan said.

 Some observers say authorities will probably punish only leaders of the strike to avoid further straining hospital operations.